golioth/docs/docs/guides/quickstart/3-sign-up.md

 :::note

-In this guide we'll create an account with `goliothctl` but can also create an account via http://console.golioth.dev/.
-You can use the same account with the Console and `goliothctl` regardless of where you created it.
+In this guide we'll create an account with `goliothctl` but you can also create an account via http://console.golioth.dev/.
+You can use the same account with the Console and `goliothctl` regardless of where it was created.

 :::